 Surviving office politics

-It’s quite easy; simply recognize the inevitability of office politics.
-Like smog, traffic, higher cost of living, etc., whether you work at someone else’s company or your own, you live with it.
+It’s quite easy; recognise the inevitability of office politics.
+Like smog, traffic, and the higher cost of living, whether you work at someone else’s company or your own, you live with it.
 And here’s what may or may not be good news of that being so.

-Calling it office politics might imply you must only deal with it at work.
-Not so; as already said, putting two humans together results in one consciously or otherwise attempting to manipulate, cajole, intimidate; at the very least, influence the other.
+Calling it office politics might imply that you must only deal with it at work.
+Not so; as already said, putting two humans together results in one consciously or otherwise attempting to manipulate, cajole, intimidate, at the very least, influence the other.
 It’s just who we are.